Driver's License Center, Social Security Number and Banks

 Remain calm and polite.

-Open a bank account at the bank’s main office instead of a branch office.
+Open a bank account at the bank’s main office.

 Be patient and flexible.
 Most businesses use computer systems that run on Social Security numbers.
 Not using a SSN is not impossible but can take more time.
 Showing proof to the person you are working with that you are not eligible for a SSN could be helpful (see "Know the rules" above).